markmbaum/emf/README.md

 For the most routine modeling scenarios, this code enables a one line effort (after filling in template excel sheets) to generate full sets of electric and magnetic field results, double-axis plots of both electric and magnetic fields, plots comparing the electric and magnetic fields of grouped cross sections, and a table of maximum field magnitudes at the right-of-way (ROW) edges of each cross-section.
 The `run()` function does all this and only requires the path of the excel workbook of templates.

 In addition to being quicker to use and more flexible than FIELDS, this code supplements the analytical capabilities of FIELDS with two methods.
-* One function - `emf.fields.optimize_phasing()` - optimizes the phasing arrangement of selected conductors in a cross section by calculating fields for every possible phasing permutation at the ROW edges.
+* `emf.fields.optimize_phasing()` optimizes the phasing arrangement of selected conductors in a cross section by calculating fields for every possible phasing permutation at the ROW edges.
 Conductors can be grouped into circuits of any size.
 Because it performs brute force testing of the ROW edge fields for all possible permutations
 (and scales with a factorial), this method is slow when optimizing more than about five (three phase) circuits at a time.
-* The second new function - `emf.fields.target_fields()` - finds any additional conductor height needed to bring maximum fields down to target levels.
+* `emf.fields.target_fields()` finds any additional conductor height needed to bring maximum fields down to target levels.
 This method also allows for selection of specific conductors and uses a simple root finding method.

 #### example plots